 Frédéric (Bernard Verley) is a middle-class lawyer, proud of his home life and in love with the idea of loving his pregnant wife and their first child, both safely ensconced in the suburbs.
 Frédéric also loves traveling to the city to work; it connects him to the bustle of modernity.
 He is invigorated by the freedom of city life, the proximity of chance, and, especially, the nearness of young, attractive, available women.

 Nearly the first half hour of the film is a prologue to the story of Frédéric’s temptation, in which Rohmer exercises his most kinetic filmmaking ever, seeking to reveal the random, itchy/horny thoughts in Frédéric’s mind.
 Candid yet lyrical, it is a roundelay of girl watching and adult-male heterosexual daydreaming, its quick cutting and fleet rhythms attesting to Rohmer’s newfound filmmaking sophistication.
 It is one elongated montage, flowing and cresting along with Frédéric’s bookish, infatuated thoughts.
-Almost a self-contained new-wave short in itself, this opening suggests Rohmer’s version of the life-caught-on-the-wing caprices of François Truffaut and Jean-Luc Godard (Stolen Kisses, Masculin féminin),and even Agnès Varda (Cleo from 5 to 7), made during the sixties as essays on the revolutionary decade’s courtship manners.
+Almost a self-contained New Wave short in itself, this opening suggests Rohmer’s version of the life-caught-on-the-wing caprices of François Truffaut (Stolen Kisses)and Jean-Luc Godard (Masculin féminin),and even Agnès Varda (Cléo from 5 to 7), films made during the sixties as essays on the revolutionary decade’s courtship manners.
 Rohmer’s prologue hums with the seventies’ sense of sexual possibilities everywhere; Frédéric’s idle afternoon shopping sprees become opportunities to cruise with a shopgirl and even pass off a come-on by an avid, possibly gay salesman.
 The sequence—perhaps the textural, sensual high point of the cycle—holds together through deliberately fleet editing and cinematographer Nestor Almendros’s soft light and chalky palette.
 The imagery suggests a tumescent Rossellini—a sexualized realism—as demonstrated in the extraordinary, self-referential episode where Frédéric dreams of meeting random women in the streets.

 These women, whose appearances resemble a series of theatrical curtain calls, turn out to be the previous stars of the Moral Tales, each signifying one of the female idiosyncrasies that taunts and mystifies Rohmer’s errant males.
 Frédéric describes them: Indifferent (Françoise Fabian), Hurried (Béatrice Romand), Hesitant (Marie-Christine Barrault), Busy (Haydée Politoff), Accompanied (Laurence de Monaghan), Alone (Aurora Cornu).
 They are not necessarily the same Moral Tales characters we already know; the star-crossed coincidence of their shared Paris habitat renders them autonomous and anonymous. (“These passing beauties are simply an extension of my wife’s beauty,” Frédéric muses.)
 They are manifestations of Woman, sprung from Rohmer’s consciousness rather like the interchanging of female roles among Ingmar Bergman’s repertory of actresses.
 The women are introduced when Frédéric fancies that he possesses a talisman with a magic potion that should make women conquerable.
 It’s an idea he got from a book read in childhood—perhaps a Jules Verne idea, anticipating the source of Rohmer’s The Green Ray (1986).
 But here, the prologue concludes with a whimsical bump: the sci-fi, fateful/faithful proposition doesn’t work as Frédéric imagines.